 Special Appearance: Dear World Photos | What's Your Brain Tattoo?
 An Authentic, Interactive Storytelling Session

-Jacque has been involved with the Home Base Program since its inception in 2009 and joined the staff as a member of the Family Outreach Team in August 2012.
+Jacque serves as a Home Base Family Outreach Coordinator and has been involved with the Home Base Program since its inception in 2009 and joined the staff as a member of the Family Outreach Team in August 2012.
 Francona is a Military-connected mother of four—one son and three daughters.
 Her oldest daughter is the proud and ever-concerned sister of three Military siblings.
 Jacque’s son served as a Lieutenant in the U.S. Marine Corps and deployed to Afghanistan in 2011 with 3rd Battalion/4th Marines.
 Her son-in-law is a Captain in U.S. Marine Corps Reserves.
 He deployed to Iraq in 2008 and Afghanistan in 2011-2012 with 1st Battalion/6th Marines.
-Jacque’s youngest daughter is a Youngster at the U.S. Naval Academy, Annapolis, Maryland.
+Jacque’s youngest daughter attends the U.S. Naval Academy, Annapolis, Maryland.
 Jacque received her Bachelor of Science in Nursing from the University of Arizona 1982 and practiced in the medical surgical and home health fields before devoting herself full time to raising her family.